International Soccer Club Mississauga Bylaws

 Registration and Fees

 In order to continue membership, members must maintain good standing with respect to payment of all fees due.
 Registration fees and Membership Fees shall be set by the Club’s Board of Directors.
-A player is not registered until registration information and fees are received or arrangements for financial assistance are approved by the Registrar of the Club.
+A player is not registered until registration information and fees are received or arrangements for financial assistance are approved by the Director of Discipline/Registrar of the Club.

 - Article V. BOARD OF DIRECTORS